 - General Anesthesia: With general anesthesia you are totally asleep and aware of nothing. - Regional or Local Anesthesia: Regional or local anesthesia numbs certain areas of the body so you do not feel pain.
 You might also receive additional medications to relax you. - Monitored Sedation: With monitored sedation, you are kept relaxed and comfortable.
-You may remain awake and aware throughout the surgery, or you may be drowsy or in a light sleep.
+There is a possibility you will remain awake and aware throughout the surgery, or you may be drowsy or in a light sleep.